Pigment Wetting Agents & Dispersants

 An Introduction to Pigments

 Pigments are solid, insoluble powders that provide color to various materials, including paints, coatings, and inks.
 They are commercially available in a wide range of colors and chemistries.
-While the pigment options seem endless, they all have something in common: they must be properly dispersed for optimal performance and appearance.
+While there are many different options, they all have something in common: they must be properly dispersed for optimal performance and appearance in paint, coating, and ink formulations.

 What is Pigment Dispersion?

-Pigment dispersion is the process of suspending insoluble pigments in a liquid medium, typically water or organic solvent, so they can be used to create products such as inks, paints, and coatings.
+Pigment dispersion is the process of suspending insoluble pigments in a liquid medium, typically water or an organic solvent.
+Pigments have a strong tendency to agglomerate and are quite difficult to separate.
+Therefore, dispersing pigments is necessary to improve color strength, achieve even distribution of color in formulations, and prevent defects in film coverage and damage to dispensing equipment.
 Traditionally, pigment dispersion is comprised of three main steps: wetting, deagglomeration, and stabilization.
 These three steps are outlined in further detail below.

 Pigment Wetting

 When solid pigments are first added to the liquid medium, they are typically agglomerated together, with air entrapped on and within the pigment agglomeration.
-For proper wetting to occur, the air entrapped in the pigment needs to be replaced with the liquid medium.
-Using an additive called a wetting agent reduces surface tension and enables the liquid to achieve complete wetting of the pigment more easily.
+For proper wetting to occur, the air entrapped in the pigment must first be replaced with the liquid medium.
+Using an additive called a surfactant or wetting agent reduces surface tension and enables the liquid to achieve complete wetting of the pigment more easily.

 Deagglomeration

 Once complete wetting of the pigment particles is achieved, the large agglomerations of pigment must be broken up to reduce the particle size.
 This is commonly achieved through mechanical shear via a grinding mill.
-Reducing the surface tension in the liquid medium by a pigment wetting agent allows for faster deagglomeration and a more homogeneous particle size in the dispersion.
+The quality of the grind is typically verified by color strength, visual assessment, and particle size quantification using grind gauges in accordance with test methods such as ASTM D1210.
+Reducing the surface tension in the liquid medium by the pigment wetting agent in the previous step allows for faster deagglomeration and a more homogeneous particle size in the dispersion.

 Stabilization